 Important regulatory requirements are also addressed – something that Ray identified from the outset as critical.
-FlowForma BPM ‘flows’ provide an auditable record of exchanges that is much harder to achieve with a disparate collection of emails.
+FlowForma Process Automation ‘flows’ provide an auditable record of exchanges that is much harder to achieve with a disparate collection of emails.
 The fact that it occurs inside SharePoint, part of a “trusted Microsoft application”, has helped mitigate risk.

 By starting to automate the large amounts of document generation that take place in a legal practice, FlowForma BPM is providing McKinley Irvin with new efficiencies.
 Crucially, for Dustin Ray, it liberates employees from process drudgery.“By enabling our people to focus on the legal questions at hand, not on typing documents, we’re seeing cost savings and efficiencies,” he said.

-Benefits for the first two projects have helped make a solid business case for FlowForma BPM.
+Benefits for the first two projects have helped make a solid business case for FlowForma Process Automation.
 The payment flow accesses SharePoint lists in a seamless approval process that saves around one-and-a-half hours per request, according to Ray.
 The onboarding process saves several hours around each new hire, because all the fields are taken care of in different templates, where only the relevant configuration is displayed to the user.

-The big win has been the way FlowForma BPM keeps processes moving.
+The big win has been the way FlowForma Process Automation keeps processes moving.
 “Anyone who works in an office can attest that an email inbox is not where you want your critical requests to lay,” said Ray.
 “Having a one-stop shop that we can go to for a heads-up on a process, where we can see instantly if any action needs to be taken, has been indispensable.”

 The no-code environment, easy set-up, and rich features have made a big impression on Dustin Ray.
 What he didn’t anticipate, however, is how warmly it would be received by the wider practice.
-“Employees talk about FlowForma BPM in a very positive way and are looking to move more processes over to it.
+“Employees talk about FlowForma Process Automation in a very positive way and are looking to move more processes over to it.
 I’ve been involved with a lot of change management projects and it’s not often you see that willingness to adopt new processes,” he said.
-“What we’re looking for now, slowly but surely, is to have FlowForma BPM take on the role of document generation across the firm with potentially dozens of flows.
+“What we’re looking for now, slowly but surely, is to have FlowForma Process Automation take on the role of document generation across the firm with potentially dozens of flows.
 There is a huge appetite for it.”